JohnDamilola/FlashCards/frontend/README.md

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##Setup Frontend Server

-# Run the following command. <br/> `npm start` is the command to run frontend server.
+Run the following command. <br/> `npm start` is the command to run frontend server.
 ```
 cd [location of the git repository]/frontend
 npm install
 npm start
 ```

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts